-There are many accounts of psychedelic experiences online and in books, written by people who’ve dabbled or dived into substances from LSD to psilocybin, from peyote to (increasingly these days) ayahuasca.
+There are many psychedelic experience accounts online and in books, written by people who’ve dabbled or dived into substances from LSD to psilocybin, from peyote to (increasingly these days) ayahuasca.
 I enjoy reading these reports, which are often very moving in terms of their life-changing power, or impressive in terms of the depth of people’s visions and lessons received.

-However, I find many accounts fall short in terms of the subject’s understanding of what’s actually happening during these experiences.
+However, I find many accounts fall short in terms of the subject’s understanding of what’s actually happening during a psychedelic experience.
 They often focus on their personal emotional and psychological experience — the “Dr. Phil” aspect.
 Some writers provide scientific research into how these psychotropic plants and drugs affect the brain and metabolism.
-Some speculate about the spiritual or philosophic aspects of the experiences.
+Some speculate about the spiritual or philosophic aspects of psychedelic experiences.
 This occurs less often.

 The late Terence McKenna was arguably the best at putting it all together; McKenna left a treasure trove of insights on the philosophy of science, history, anthropology, shamanism and other disciplines woven together with psychedelic experience.